Ifegwu/flask-ml-CICD-pipeline/README.md

 SpreedSheet
 ####
-Here is a [spreedsheet](https://docs.google.com/spreadsheets/d/1u1nSlc4LZyaczjHNPETdtgFpjrzZU6eWWhQxa-Ft8Xo/edit#gid=0) for the project management deliverables which contains weekly, quarterly, yearly plans.
+Here is a [spreedsheet](https://docs.google.com/spreadsheets/d/1u1nSlc4LZyaczjHNPETdtgFpjrzZU6eWWhQxa-Ft8Xo/edit#gid=0) link for the project management deliverables which contains weekly, quarterly, yearly plans.

 # Trello Board
-The [trello board](https://trello.com/b/YdVOTHFs/project-2-building-azure-ci-cd-pipeline) contains the project management progressions.
+Her is a [trello board](https://trello.com/b/YdVOTHFs/project-2-building-azure-ci-cd-pipeline) link which contains the project management progressions of this project.
 The workflow is simplified in 3 stages based on:
 * To Do,
 * In Progress, and
 * Done